Parents, carers and supporters

 There are no tuition fees for students aged 16-18 who meet the standard residency criteria.

 You can still get Child Benefit after your child turns 16 if they are in certain types of education or training.
 For further information please visit gov.uk.

 We encourage you to get involved in the education and training of our students.
-If you have any concerns about your child’s progress or experiences, please get in touch.
+If you have any concerns about your young person’s progress or experiences, please get in touch.

-We need to have your child’s consent for this recorded on the system.
-They can tell us when they enrol, or inform us later, who we may discuss their College matters with.
+We need to have your their consent for this recorded on the system.
+They can tell us when they enrol, or inform us later, who we may discuss their matters with.

 Please be aware that we will be seeking permission from the young person to be able to share information with you.
 This will be completed during enrolment and induction.

 This is reviewed regularly with each student’s personal tutor, who will monitor their overall progress and set short and long-term goals.
 The ILP also helps us identify any additional assistance required.